Dallas Eviction Process: What You Need to Know

 - In-person to the tenant or to someone in the household aged at least 16 years.

 Step #3: Hearing & Judgment

-Once the tenant is served, the Dallas eviction court hearing will usually take place no more than 21 days later.
-During the hearing, the eviction court will grant both you and the tenant an opportunity to present your cases.
+Once the tenant is served, the Dallas eviction hearing will usually take place no more than 21 days later.
+During the eviction hearing, the court will grant both you and the tenant an opportunity to present your cases.